SkylineCommunications/dataminer-docs/user-guide/part_5/SolIDP/CI_Types.md

     - **Configuration Update**: Determines whether the Configuration Update activity is enabled or not.

-    - **Update script**: Allows you to select the script that will be used to do a configuration update for this CI Type.
-You can select any of the scripts from the folder configured with the *Default Script* *Folder* setting on the *Admin* > *Settings* page.
+    - **Update Script**: Allows you to select the script that will be used to do a configuration update for this CI Type.
+You can select any of the scripts from the folder configured with the *Configuration Management* > *Update Script Folder* setting on the *Admin* > *Settings* page.

+    - **Default Script**: Available from IDP 1.1.18 onwards.
+Allows you to select the script that will be used to restore the default configuration for this CI Type.
+You can select any of the scripts from the folder configured with the *Configuration Management* > *Default Script Folder* setting on the *Admin* > *Settings* page.

-    - **Default Update File**: The configuration file that can be used by the update script.
+    - **Default Location**: (Called "Default Update File" prior to IDP 1.1.18.)
+The configuration file that can be used by the update script.
 Depending on the script configuration, this field may not be required.

     - **Advanced**: Contains a button that launches a wizard where you can specify all the Configuration Management settings for the CI Type.
 See [Configuration management configuration](#configuration-management-configuration).